Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Methodology

-In this section we discuss in detail our methodology for achieving 3D segmentation from projections for the cervical spine.
-We utilize the ground truth that was given for 87 patients in the ground truth for training a segmentation model that can effectively segment the C1-C7 vertebrae from coronal and sagittal projections of the cervical spine.
-Axial projection of the whole volume was not utilized in this step as the vertebra are not separable from a top-down view.
-Our goal was to approximate the location of the vertebrae, taking segmentations from two perspectives sufficed.
+The second stage approximates the 3D location of each cervical vertebra from 2D projections of the cervical spine VOI.
+We used the 87 patients with provided 3D vertebra masks to train a segmentation model that segments the C1--C7 vertebrae from the coronal and sagittal projections.
+The axial projection of the volume was not used at this stage, as the vertebrae are not separable from a top-down view.
+Because the goal was to approximate vertebra locations rather than to recover exact 3D surfaces, segmenting from these two orthogonal perspectives was sufficient.